brnbp/probot/README.md

 ### PROBOT - Pull Requests Robot Assistent

-probot is an assistant for your organization's open pull requests, build on top of NodeJS.
+> probot is an assistant for your organization's open pull requests, build on top of NodeJS.

 ![screenshot](https://github.com/brnbp/probot/blob/master/imgs/example.png)

-#### Installation

-#### Minimum requirements:
-  - node: >= 7.6

-Configuration:
+## Configuration:
- #### 1. rename .env.example file to .env and fulfill the following things:
+ #### 1. Rename .env.example file to .env and fulfill the following things:
     - GITHUB_ACCESS_TOKEN    = your github access token (see https://github.com/settings/tokens)
     - GITHUB_ORGANIZATION    = your github organization name
     - GITHUB_STALE_DAYS      = the number of days that a pull request without any movement is considered stale